-The most important factor when it comes to buying cargo insurance is the type of cargo you will be hauling.
+The most important factor in buying cargo insurance is the type of cargo you will be hauling.
 Make sure to purchase only those insurance coverages that you would require.
-Read the fine print in your insurance policy for substances excluded from coverage like tobacco, liquors and jewelry.
-Or, on the other hand, if you do come across a shipment that can be very lucrative, find out if your insurance company can give you a bonus coverage for goods that you don’t normally haul.
+Read the fine print in your insurance policy for substances excluded from coverage like tobacco, liquors, and jewelry.
+Or on the other hand, if you do come across a shipment that can be very lucrative, find out if your insurance company can give you a bonus coverage for goods that you don’t normally haul.

-In general, you can reduce your cargo insurance rates by:
+In general, you can reduce your truck cargo insurance average costs by:

-- Avoiding Irrelevant Coverage or Repeating Coverage: For example, if you haul fruits and vegetables but not meats, then your reefer breakdown coverage needs to compensate for your loss in produce only.
+- Avoiding Irrelevant Coverage or Repeating Coverage: For example, if you haul fruits and vegetables but not meats, then your reefer breakdown coverage needs to compensate for your loss in a product only.
 You don’t necessarily need to add extra coverage for seafood, which is more expensive.

 - Comparing policies from different companies.

 - Shopping every year for cargo insurance instead of putting up with the increase in costs with the same company.

 - Understanding and comparing the limits offered in different policies and choosing one which will take care of your damages in the case of an accident.